exercism/javascript-test-runner/README.md

 The Docker image for automatically run tests on JavaScript solutions submitted to [exercism][web-exercism].

+> At this moment, the input path _must_ be relative to the `package.json` of this respository. `jest` doesn't like running outside of its tree.
+This might change in the future.

 ## Installation

 Clone this repository and then run: